xmengkinaxis/CPP/System Design Interview Checklist.md

 message queue to queue all requests, so that the system is highly available and open to updates while remaining the consistent at the same time

 Redundancy - describes the fact that you have more than one node/component/process in a system and it's pretty useful for handling failovers.
-In the case that one of your nodes fail, another node in the system can take over and carry on.
-Redundancy can be: active - where all the traffic goes to all nodes at the same time passive - where one node receive traffic and in the case of failure, a switch will be made to another node.
+In the case that one of your nodes fail, another node in the system can take over and carry on.<br> Redundancy can be: active - where all the traffic goes to all nodes at the same time passive - where one node receive traffic and in the case of failure, a switch will be made to another node.<br>
 "Redundancy is the duplication of nodes, in case of some of them are failing"

 Replication - includes redundancy, but involves the copying of data from one node to another or the synchronization of state between nodes.
-An example of where replication is done is at the databases or MQs level that forms a cluster.
-Replication can be:
+An example of where replication is done is at the databases or MQs level that forms a cluster.<br> Replication can be:
 active: each node receives each message in order to keep in sync with the rest of the nodes
-passive: this is the leader-follower model, where the leader receives all the requests and then forwards them to the followers.
+passive: this is the leader-follower model, where the leader receives all the requests and then forwards them to the followers.<br>
 "Replication is the synchronization of state between redundant nodes."

 Redundancy : Duplication of critical components (node, process) with the aim to achieve reliability.
 Redundancy helps avoid single-point failure.
 For instance, if we have two instances running and one of them fails then, then the system can switch over to another one.